habibkir/legally-acquired-books/README.md

 http://www.literateprogramming.com/cweb_download.html (for the cweb manual)

-https://fsf.org https://and gnu.org (mainly for emacs and elips, but there's also a smalltalk book in there)
+https://fsf.org and https://gnu.org (mainly for emacs and elips, but there's also a smalltalk book in there)